JiekaiLab/scTE/README.md

 ```
 $ scTE -i input1.bam,input2.bam,... -o out -x mm10.exclusive.idx -CB False -UMI False
 ```

-scTE is most tuned to [STARsolo](https://github.com/alexdobin/STAR) or the [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) pipeline outputs, and can accept BAM files produced by either of these two programs.
-For other aligners, the barcode should be stored in the ‘CR:Z’ tag, and the UMI in the ‘UR:Z’ tag in the BAM file

 **Analysis of scATAC-seq data**<br>
 The genome indices were prebuilt using: